AaronGullickson/labs-wrangling-programming/README.md

     -   In Person \> Race, Ethnicity, and Nativity \> RACE and HISPAN
     -   In Person \> Occupational Standing \> SEI
 5. Once you have all the variables that you need, select "View Cart" in upper right.
 Review your selections and then hit "Create Data Extract."
 On the next screen, you can write a description of your extract, and then hit "Submit Extract."
 6. You will now be sent to a screen with all of your previous and pending extracts.
 You can also get to this page from the main page by hitting the "[Download or Revise Extract](https://usa.ipums.org/usa-action/extract_requests/download)" link.
 Your fixed-width data will not be immediately available.
 However, you will have access to some documentation, including some scripts in other software programs for reading in the data.
-You should save the basic codebook (its a plain text file) into your `input` directory of your project.
+You should save the basic codebook (its a plain text file) into your `data/data_raw/ipums` directory of your project (you will need to create the `ipums` subdirectory.
 This codebook will provide important information on the structure and coding of the data.
+To save it, click on the "basic" version of the codebook in your browser and then got to File \> Save and save it with a `.txt` suffix.
 7. You will get an email when you data extract is ready.
 You can then go to the download page and download it.
 The data will download with the extension .gz.
 This is a g-zipped file. **Please leave it zipped**.
-R can read in zipped files and unzipped it will be too large for GitHub.
-Put this file in your `input` directory.
+R can read in zipped files and when unzipped it will be too large for GitHub.
+Safari likes to unzip files when it downloads them by default, so either use a different browser or adjust your preferences in Safari.
+Put this file in your `data/data_raw/ipums` directory.

 One nice feature of the IPUMS site, is that you can revise extracts on the download page.
 If you screw something up on your first try (probable), rather than starting from scratch, you can choose to revise an extract and just remove or add the variables and or samples you forgot.

 ### Read in the Raw Data

-You will need to write code in the `organize_data.R` script that reads in the fixed-width datasets you just downloaded.
-There is a section each for the IPUMS and tract data.
-You will also need to do some post-read dataset clean up.
+You will need to write code in the `organize_data.qmd` quarto document that reads in the datasets you just downloaded.
+In both cases, I expect you to include some narrative text describing this process outside of the respective code chunks.

 #### Reading in the IPUMS Data

+Use the `read-ipums-data` code chunk to read in the ACS data from IPUMS and name the resulting dataset `acs`.

 The IPUMS data is in fixed-width format.
 The codebook should provide you with the information you need to determine the widths necessary to read in the data.
 We will use the `read_fwf` function in the `readr` library rather than the `read.fwf` function in base R, because `read_fwf` is much faster and allows us to directly read a g-zipped file.

-Note that all of the IPUMS variables are coded as numeric values.
-You need to use the codebook to see which categories these numbers correspond to in cases of categorical variables.
-There is no need to recode them as factors for this assignment as we will create our own categorical variables in the next assignment.

-Be sure that all of your variables have good variable names following the syntax rules [outlined above](#code-syntax).
-Furthermore, to tidy up our dataset, I would like you to subset it so that only cases with a valid `met2013` and `sei` value (i.e. non-zero value) are kept.
+You want to read in the following variables from the IPUMS data:

+-   MET2013
+-   RACE
+-   HISPAN
+-   SEI

 #### Reading in the Tract Data

+Use the `read-se-data` code chunk to read in the Social Explorer tract-level data and name it `tracts`.
 The tract data is in CSV format so it should be easier to load into R. Keep in mind that if you did as instructed above and added labels in the first row of the CSV, you will need to skip a row when you read in the CSV.

-After you have read in the tract data, I would like you to run the code that is already present in the script to assign metropolitan area ids to each tract.
-These will not be provided in the data from Social Explorer, but can be determined by cross-referencing state and county ids with metropolitan statistical area ids, which is what this code does (the file we are using to do it is called a "crosswalk" file).
-You should then remove any tracts with a missing value on met2013 id, because these tracts do not belong to metropolitan statistical areas.

-One annoying thing about the Social Explorer data is the non-intuitive nature of the variable names.
-There are also a lot of variables that we do not need.
-I would like you to keep only the following variables and to rename them to something more intuitive.
-You can look in your codebook and use the data viewer in RStudio to deduce where these variables are.

--   The metropolitan id already named `met2013`.
-Please keep this name as we will use it to merge datasets later.
--   The metropolitan name named `met_name`.
-Keep this name.
+Also you should check that you can run the provided code in the `merge-tract-crosswalk` chunk which will merge in crosswalk data that identifies the metro area of each tract with a `met2013` and `met_name` variable.

+## Cleaning and Recoding Assignment

+Now that we have each variable loaded into R, we want to do some clean up and recode variables as needed.

+### Clean up of IPUMS data

+For the IPUMS data, you should do the following within the `filter-recode-ipums-data` code chunk:

+1. We know that individuals with a zero value for MET2013 do not live in identifiable metropolitan areas and individuals with a zero SEI are not in the workforce.
+Neither of these cases can contribute to our analysis so lets `filter` them out.
+2. We want to code the RACE and HISPAN variables into a single combined race variable, with the following categories:
+    -   `white`: non-Hispanic and White responses
+    -   `black`: non-Hispanic and Black responses
+    -   `api`: non-Hispanic Asian and Pacific Islander responses
+    -   `aian`: non-Hispanic American Indian/Alaska Native responses
+    -   `hispanic`: Any Hispanic response (regardless of race)
+    -   `other`: non-Hispanic and Other race responses
+    -   `multiple`: non-Hispanic and multiple race responses

+After creating the combined race variable, you should run diagnostic checks to make sure that all the observations are in the categories that you expected.

+### Clean up of SE tract data

+For the tract data, you should use the `rename-filter-se-data` code chunk to perform the following operations:

+1. After merging in the crosswalk file, any case with a missing value (NA) on the `met2013` variable is a tract that is not within a metropolitan statistical area and you should use `filter` to remove these cases.
+2. The Social Explorer data has very non-intuitively named variables.
+You should `rename` the following variables to something more intuitive using good naming practices:
     -   total population in the tract.
     -   total population of non-Hispanic whites.
     -   total population of non-Hispanic blacks.
     -   total population over the age of 25.
 This is used as the denominator for the educational categories that follow.
     -   total population over the age of 25 with bachelor's degree.
     -   total population over the age of 25 with master's degree.
     -   total population over the age of 25 with professional degree.
     -   total population over the age of 25 with doctoral degree.
     -   total labor force population
     -   total number of persons unemployed
     -   total number of persons foreign-born

-## Recoding Variables Assignment

-For this assignment, you will code a new variable in the IPUMS dataset.
-You should use the `race` and `hispan` variables to code a new factor variable called `racecombo`.
-This variable should have the following categories:

--   Non-Hispanic White
--   Non-Hispanic Black
--   non-Hispanic Asian or Pacific Islander
--   non-Hispanic American Indian or Alaska Native
--   non-Hispanic Other
--   non-Hispanic Multiple race
--   Hispanic

-After creating this variable, you should run some diagnostic checks to make sure that all the observations are in the categories that you expected.
+3. Use `select` to keep only the `met2013`, `met_name`, and variables you just renamed in step 2.

 ## Reshaping and Merging Data Assignment